ABAWD Time Limits and Work Requirements

 NOTE When benefits are prorated in a month, the month does not count toward the ABAWD three-month limit.

-When the three-year period ends the ABAWD countable months reset to zero, starting in the first month of the new three-year period.
+When the three-year period ends, the ABAWD countable months are reset to zero, starting in the first month of the new three-year period.

-When a participant subject to the ABAWD time limits is receiving NA benefits and reaches the three-month limit, one of the following occur:
+When a participant subject to the ABAWD time limits is receiving NA benefits and reaches the three-month limit, one of the following occurs:

-When the participant is the only member of the case all of the following applies:
+When the participant is the only member of the case, all of the following apply:

 The case is closed.